mbeddr/mps-platform-docs/src/doc/docs/aspects/test.md

     Specific Languages Blog: [How do node tests work?](https://specificlanguages.com/posts/2022-02/23-how-node-tests-work/)

+!!! question "Can you invoke an action by ID?"

+    Yes, use the statement *invoke action by id*.

+!!! question "When using the *type* statement in an editor test, how do you enter multiple words?"

+    Enter them as one long word without spaces inbetween, e.g. *publictransientclass*.

 !!! warning "How to know if some MPS code is inside a test?"

     > Given I am writing some code in MPS that is supposed to run only if we're not running tests.
 How can I detect if I'm running a test?